Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the thermodynamic limit: Theory

 \subsection{Nash equilibrium (NE) mapping}

-To understand NE mapping approach in the thermodynamic limit of social dilemmas, we start with $1D$ Ising model with two spin sites.
+To understand the NE mapping approach in the thermodynamic limit of social dilemmas, we start with the $1D$ Ising model with two spin sites.
 Hamiltonian for such a $2$-site system is,

-The energy for each spin site can be written as,
+The energy for each spin site can be written as

-Now, in game theory, players search for Nash equilibrium with maximum possible payoffs while in Ising model, the equilibrium is defined as minimum energy.
-Therefore, to draw an equivalence between energy equilibrium which is a minimum and the Nash equilibrium which is best possible (or, maximum possible) payoffs, we write the energy matrix with negative energies $-E_i$ with respect to spins $\sigma_i = +1,-1$, $i=1,2$. $\sigma_1, \sigma_2$ are spins of first and second site respectively.
+In game theory, players search for Nash equilibrium with maximum possible payoffs; in the Ising model, the equilibrium is defined as minimum energy.
+Therefore, to draw an equivalence between energy equilibrium which is a minimum, and the Nash equilibrium, which is the best possible (or, maximum possible) payoffs, we write the energy matrix with negative energies $-E_i$ with respect to spins $\sigma_i = +1,-1$, $i=1,2$. $\sigma_1, \sigma_2$ are spins of the first and second sites, respectively.
 Thus,